uptSmart/uptick/docs/quickstart/cosmovisor.md

 go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor@latest
 ```

 To install a previous version, you can specify the version.
-IMPORTANT: Chains that use Cosmos-SDK v0.44.3 or earlier (eg v0.44.2) and want to use auto-download feature MUST use Cosmovisor v0.1.0
+IMPORTANT: Chains that use uptick v0.1.0 and want to use auto-download feature MUST use Cosmovisor v0.1.0

 ```sh
 go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor@v0.1.0